VukW/bmat/readme.md

 ## Remove & restart from scratch
 1. Stop docker-compose (or `docker-compose down` if you run in detached mode)
 2. `docker-compose rm -f app postgres`

+## Clustering process

+Records are clustered at the moment of inserting new record.
+We just search
+1. records with the same ISMC (ther should be not more than one of such);
+2. records with the same title that have any commont contributor

+Than all contributors from these records are added to new instance, and the records are delete.
+Thus, only one record is left.